NeAR: Coupled Neural Asset-Renderer Stack

 \subsubsection{Intrinsic Aware Decoder (IAD)}

 The IAD, denoted as $\mathcal{D}_I$, aims to process LH-SLAT $Z_{\text{lh}}$ and generate a view-independent and illumination-invariant intrinsic feature $\boldsymbol{h} = \{(\boldsymbol{h}_i,\boldsymbol{p}_i)\}_{i=1}^{L}$, where $\boldsymbol{h}_i \in \mathbb{R}^{768}$.
 This sparse feature field $\boldsymbol{h}$ effectively decodes the underlying geometric structure and material properties of the scene.
 To achieve this, IAD employs a Transformer architecture akin to TRELLIS~\cite{xiang2024structured}, leveraging stacked self-shifted window attention blocks to exploit the inherent locality of structured 3D latent sequences.
 To further enhance the model's comprehension of global structural relationships and lighting context, a register cross-attention layer is incorporated into each block.
-Specifically, 16 learnable register tokens are appended to each object's corresponding SLAT token sequences.
-These tokens encode global scene information and potentially attenuate high-frequency noise within the embeddings~\cite{darcet2024vision, li2025lino}.
-Finally, these register tokens are injected into the decoder via a global cross-attention mechanism, facilitating information exchange between the register tokens and all latent variable tokens, thereby enabling the generation of a coherent and globally consistent intrinsic representation $\boldsymbol{h}$.
+Specifically, 16 learnable register tokens are appended to each SLAT sequence to capture global context and suppress high-frequency noise~\cite{darcet2024vision, li2025lino}.
+These register tokens are injected into the decoder via global cross-attention, facilitating information exchange with all latent variable tokens and enabling a coherent and globally consistent intrinsic representation $\boldsymbol{h}$.